 Having a premature baby, however, is not devoid of all happy moments - in fact, it can be quite the opposite.
 You treasure each little thing, because now the milestones are more meaningful than you could ever have imagined.
 Your baby’s first cry is such an emotional moment, because for weeks you have watched your baby, unable to make a sound due to the restriction of the ventilator in their throat.

 When they first open their eyes, you are thankful that they are able to see, and you suddenly feel an overwhelming sense of connectedness, because after weeks of talking to your baby you now feel they are listening as they try to look at you to say hello.
 You are grateful when they have their first poo, because it means that all of those relentless hours of expressing breast milk have finally paid off, as their digestive system is working.
 And when you finally get to take your precious bundle of joy home - well, that is a surge of emotion that no-one could ever describe.

 Bringing a child into the world is a challenge for all parents: having to learn new skills, cope with sleepless nights, adapt to a new world with their baby.
 But for parents of premature or sick babies the challenge is not the parenting, it is the uncertainties, the haunting memories and the untold fears of what the future holds for your tiny little miracle.
 You see, for parents of premature babies the milestones are no longer simply first time experiences; they are instead significant events.
 Events signifying health and wellbeing, they allow you to experience not just happiness but also a much anticipated wave of relief and thankfulness.

 Some people describe the parents of a premature or sick baby as unlucky.
 I prefer to think of us as lucky, lucky enough to have had a baby who has managed to survive against all odds.

-If you have been affected by any of the issues mentioned in this post, please call our helpline on 0500 618 140 to speak to a qualified advisor.
+If you have been affected by any of the issues mentioned in this post, please call the Bliss helpline for more support.